RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

     </div>

 5. BitCurator will then image the disk
-6. Update the item's transfer status in the Digital Media Log.
-See [Recording Transfers in Digital Media Log](#recording-transfers-in-digital-media-log) for further instruction.
+6. Update the item's transfer status in the Digital Media Log (See [Recording Transfers in Digital Media Log](#recording-transfers-in-digital-media-log) for further instruction.

 If you receive an error message from BitCurator when attempting to complete any of the steps above consult [Troubleshoot CDs and DVDs](troubleshooting#cds-and-dvds).